Planesrunner: Development

 McDonald has classified the Everness series as "steampunk without steam.
 Teslapunk.
 Steampunk without the messed-around Victorian values."
 He said, "I came up with the image of an airship that can travel between parallel universes, which is probably something every writer's thought of at some point, and I just followed it through."
 Of the move to young adult fiction, McDonald noted, "It was a nice break to do something different ...
 I didn't want to get stuck doing the same SF books over and over, successful though they may be.
 I didn't want to keep writing books about the developing economy of the year—India, Brazil.
 I could feel myself getting trapped in that ...
 The kids' book series gives me a chance to play off the leash a bit."
-Adding that he has been approached about adapting Planesrunner for television, McDonald said that the series "is aimed at the Dr. Who audience quite deliberately.
+Adding that he has been approached about adapting Planesrunner for television, McDonald said that the series "is aimed at the Doctor Who audience quite deliberately.
 The series has the go-anywhere machine, which is what the Tardis is, but I also wanted a crew like you have in Star Trek."